novuhq/novu/docs/docs/platform/digest.md

 ## Writing digest templates

 In many cases, you will need to access all the digested events payload in order to show the user all or parts of the events included in this digest.
-For example: __"John and 5 others liked your photo"__.
+For example: "John and 5 others liked your photo".

 As port of the digested template you will have access to a few properties: